michaelsinghurse/wake-up/README.md

 ## Motivation

-Many developers, myself included, host their side projects on [Heroku](https://heroku.com/).
+Many developers host their side projects on [Heroku](https://heroku.com/).
 Heroku offers a free tier which provides 550 free hours per month (or 1,000 if you verify with a credit card), but one of the drawbacks is that your app will go to sleep after 30 minutes if it doesn't have any traffic (see